prachitik/AWS-Projects/AWS-Serverless-Image-Processing-Pipeline/README.md

 ## AWS Serverless Image Processing Pipeline

 A fully serverless image-processing pipeline built using AWS Lambda, Amazon S3, and Amazon DynamoDB.
-This project automatically processes uploaded images — generating thumbnails, storing processed images in an output bucket, and recording metadata in DynamoDB.

 ### Overview
+This project automatically resizes and processes images uploaded to an Amazon S3 input bucket, stores the processed versions in an output bucket, and logs metadata (such as image dimensions and timestamps) in Amazon DynamoDB — all powered by AWS Lambda and the Pillow library.

-This project demonstrates an event-driven serverless architecture using AWS services.
+This project demonstrates a scalable, event-driven serverless architecture using multiple AWS services working together.
-When an image is uploaded to the input S3 bucket, a Lambda function is automatically triggered to:

-1. Retrieve the uploaded image

-2. Resize it (e.g., generate a thumbnail) using the Pillow library

-3. Save the processed image in the output S3 bucket

-4. Store image metadata (dimensions, size, timestamps) in DynamoDB

 ### Architecture Components
 AWS Service	|  Purpose